nilanyK/Webscrapping-DataProcessing/README.md

 ## Overview

 E-commerce project focusing on second-hand Nike sneakers.
-Our mission is to empower users to make environmentally conscious and economically informed choices when purchasing second-hand footwear.
+Our mission is to empower users to make environmentally conscious and economically informed choices when purchasing footwear.

 ## Project Highlights